 What it is: Perhaps one of the subcontinent's best-loved desserts, kulfi is often thought of as India's answer to ice cream — but that's not quite the case.
 Where ice cream is whipped before being frozen, kulfi is not, and the result is a more solid, dense dessert that's more like a frozen custard.
 Its density also causes it to melt more slowly than ice cream, making for less sticky fingers (at least in theory).

 As its name would suggest, Harris Park go-to Rocket Kulfi specialises in the frozen treat and uses a traditional recipe to create its range of classic and contemporary flavours.
 You'll likely want to work your way through the whole list of flavours, but you can't go wrong with the sweet, creamy mango.
-Bonus: the icy-pole sticks are made with 100% pure Australian milk and are also free of gelatin, artificial flavours and preservatives.
+Bonus: the icy-pole sticks are made with 100% pure Australian milk and are also free of gelatin, artificial flavours and preservatives (Apk Ticket).

 Where to get it: Chulho, 59-61 Wigram Street

 What it is: Nepal's incredible cultural and geographic diversity means that its cuisine is really more like several cuisines under the one proverbial banner.
 There are a few dishes that are enjoyed throughout the mountainous, landlocked nation though — and chowmein is one of them.
 Thought to be introduced to Nepal by Tibetan settlers, chowmein has become one of the country's most popular and ubiquitous fast food items.